 IMPORTANT: Update to CO2 Emission Rates

-Analyses submitted in accordance with the MEPA GHG policy should use the current ISO New England Generator Air Emissions Report (which replaced the former ISO New England Marginal Emissions Rate Analysis Report), released in March 2011, which identifies an emissions rate of 828 lbs/MWh for average annual CO2 emissions.
-For further information please see Table 1.1 or Table 5.3 of the following report:
+Analyses submitted in accordance with the MEPA GHG policy should use the most recent ISO New England Generator Air Emissions Report (which replaced the former ISO New England Marginal Emissions Rate Analysis Report):

 Furthermore, Proponents should check for ISO New England report updates prior to submission of any new analyses in accordance with the MEPA GHG Policy to ensure that the most up to date values are used regarding average CO2 emission rates.